ERS-1 (European Remote-Sensing Satellite-1)

 Aerosol optical depth (column/profile)

-The European Remote-Sensing Satellite 1 (ERS-1) was the first environmental monitoring satellite developed by the European Space Agency (ESA), with the primary use of a microwave detector to detect Earth processes.
-The mission focused on detecting land and ocean surface change and providing observation data on oceans, polar ice, vegetation, geology, meteorology and ecology.
-The mission commenced in July 1991 and was discontinued in March 2000 due to an onboard attitude control system failure.
+The ERS-1 was the first environmental monitoring satellite developed by ESA.
+The mission detected land and ocean surface change and provided observation data on oceans, polar ice, vegetation, geology, meteorology and ecology.

 |Mission status||Mission complete|